Qatar Airways launches luxury Qsuite on Auckland-Doha route

 Auckland Airport general manager aeronautical commercial, Scott Tasker, said today that high quality business cabins were important for attracting high value visitors - the tourist industry's main target.

-Qatar operates a fleet of more than 250 aircraft via its hub, Hamad International Airport to more than 160 destinations worldwide.
+Qatar operates a fleet of more than 250 aircraft via its hub, Hamad International Airport, to more than 160 destinations worldwide.

-This year it is adding a number of new destinations including Malta; Davao, the Philippines; Lisbon, Portugal; Mogadishu, Somalia, and Langkawi, Malaysia.
+This year it is adding a number of new destinations including Malta, Davao, Lisbon, Mogadishu, and Langkawi.